kernja/vb6-a3-launcher/README.md

 # A3 Autoplay Launcher

-This project was used as an autoplay launcher for a series of educational, interactive movies produced by Asian American Animation, Ltd. It was developed in Visual Basic 6 since Microsoft has a [generous support policy](https://learn.microsoft.com/en-us/previous-versions/visualstudio/visual-basic-6/visual-basic-6-support-policy) for non-complex applications written with the language.
+This project was used as an autoplay launcher for a series of educational, interactive movies produced by Asian American Animation, Ltd from approximately 2008 - 2011.
+It was developed in Visual Basic 6 since Microsoft has a [generous support policy](https://learn.microsoft.com/en-us/previous-versions/visualstudio/visual-basic-6/visual-basic-6-support-policy) for non-complex applications written with the language.
 This support, coupled with no dependencies on third-party libraries, meant that a wide range of systems could execute the autoplay launcher without trouble.

 In particular, the launcher would:
 * Install Flash (silently)